-V) The reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 is applicable from 1, April 2023.
+- III) Based on such audit procedures that were considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (I) and (II) contain any material misstatement. - e.
+No dividend has been declared or paid during the year by the Company. - f.
+The reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 is applicable from 1, April 2023.
 Based on our examination which included test check, the company has used an accounting software for maintaining its books of accounts which has the feature of recording audit trail (edit log) facility and the same was operated throughout the year for all relevant transactions recorded in the software.
 Further, during the course of audit, we did not come across any instance of audit trail feature being tempered with.
+Additionally, the audit trail has been preserved by the Company as per the statutory requirements for record retention.

-For, Ketul R Shah & Associates Chartered Accountants
+For, Ketul R Shah & Associates

-FRN: 160764
+FRN:160764